-The FNB family brakes have a compact design and it has a nominal torque range from 25 Nm to 150 Nm, making them suitable for a wide range of applications.
+The FNB family of brakes offers a compact design and a nominal torque range from 25 Nm to 150 Nm, making them suitable for a wide range of applications.

-The most common assembly the FNB negative pneumatic brake is between the motor and the gearbox with standardized B5 flanges.
-Thanks to the double flange type of construction, the brake can be retrofitted into existing applications.
+The most common mounting for the pneumatic brake is between the motor and gearbox using standard B5 flanges.
+Thanks to its double flange design, this brake can be easily installed in existing applications.

-Another common assembly is to mount a pulley or a chain sprocket on the output shaft, thanks to the self-supporting design of the entire brake.
+Another common mounting option involves the installation of a pulley or chain sprocket on the output shaft, taking advantage of the self-supporting design of the brake.